Glossary

 Joint Tenancy

-If an asset is held in joint tenancy, all owners share complete ownership of the asset.
-If the asset is held in joint tenancy with rights of survivorship (the usual case), upon the death of one of the owners, the remaining owners automatically retain complete ownership (although some paperwork may need to be filled out).
-Ownership by joint tenancy is not available in all jurisdictions.
-See Probate: Exclusions.
+If an asset is held in joint tenancy (not available in Quebec), all owners share complete ownership of the asset.
+Upon the death of one of the owners, the remaining owners automatically assume ownership of the decedent's share (although some paperwork may need to be filled out).
+See Property Ownership Types.

 Lapse